janxious/BT-WeaponRealizer/README.md

 # BT-WeaponRealizer

+## Download

+Get the latest version from [https://github.com/janxious/BT-WeaponRealizer/releases](https://github.com/janxious/BT-WeaponRealizer/releases). **Do not** click the source code links.

+## What is this?

 Battletech:Game Mod - experiments in restoring lost functions to weapons, and adding new ones.

 This supercedes my previous mod [Weapon Variance](https://github.com/janxious/BT-WeaponVariance)